The EU drone regulations have brought us the...

 The key to a competitive advantage: operating licence

 Those who obtain an operating licence for their projects have a clear competitive advantage.
-You have four options for obtaining such an authorisation.
+You have four options for obtaining such a licence.
 The choice depends on the complexity and frequency of the mission.
 There is a choice:

-• STS (from 12/2023) = pre-filled risk analysis for standard missions with a certified drone
+• STS (from 12/2023) = pre-filled risk analysis for standard missions with certified drone

 • PDRA = pre-filled risk analysis for standard missions with non-certified drone